hwdsl2/setup-ipsec-vpn/docs/clients.md

 Android devices will also disconnect Wi-Fi shortly after entering sleep mode, unless the option "Keep Wi-Fi on during sleep" is enabled.
 This option is no longer available in Android 8 (Oreo).
 Alternatively, you may try enabling the "Always-on VPN" option to stay connected.
 Learn more <a href="https://support.google.com/android/answer/9089766?hl=en" target="_blank">here</a>.

+### iOS 13 connection issues

+If your iOS 13 device (iPhone/iPad) can connect to the VPN but cannot access the Internet, try these steps: Edit `/etc/ipsec.conf` on the VPN server.
+Find `sha2-truncbug=yes` and replace it with `sha2-truncbug=no`.
+Save the file and run `service ipsec restart`.

 ### Android 6 and above

 If you are unable to connect using Android 6 or above: